 MBA Admissions Insights on Round 3

-Round 3 deadlines are nearly upon us!
+Round 3 deadlines are coming up in late March and early April for most top schools.
 While the final round is the biggest gamble of the application cycle, top MBA programs have it for a reason.
 Chiefly, they use it to admit those stellar students that add something special to their classes.
 We’ve surveyed the SBC consultant team, which includes former MBA Admissions Officers, to gather MBA admissions insights on the nuances of Round 3.

 MBA Admissions Insights from SBC’s Team

 For top US, full-time MBA programs, we almost always encourage candidates to apply in rounds 1 or 2.
 That’s because there are simply fewer spots open in Round 3.
 To gauge viability at top MBA programs in this round, we evaluate what is truly remarkable in the candidate’s profile.

 What do we mean by remarkable?
 Sometimes, it may mean unusual work experience, substantial community service, or compelling leadership examples.
 Or, it might mean having a diverse background, unique interests outside of business, or entrepreneurial success of some sort.

 SBC consultant Sarah shared this perspective about round 3: